ttran375/comp216-assignment4-1/README.md

-# Lab 4 – Using threads.
+# Lab 4 – Using threads

 This lab is a warm-up for the next assignment.
 We will learn to build a multi-threaded application.
 You will write a function that will simulate